richtestani/FeedTheFox/docs/details.md

 ```
 numItems()
 ```
-Returns an intger of the number of items in this order
+Returns an integer of the number of items in this order

 ```
 numOptions()